baileymclem/hw6-weather-dashboard/README.md

 # Weather Dashboard

- Using a third-party app, I created a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+ Using a third-party API, I created a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

 ## User Story